mgsosna/mattsosna.com/_posts/projects/2021-02-11-spamCatch.md

     return feature_df
 ```

+#### The classifier
+The core of the app is the actual classifier, a Python class called [SpamCatcher](https://github.com/mgsosna/spamCatch/tree/main/static/python/spam_catcher.py).
+The class has methods for accomplishing a few key tasks:
+* Using training documents to create a TF-IDF vectorizer
+* Using that vectorizer to convert strings to TF-IDF vectors
+* Training a random forest classifier on TF-IDF vectors
+* Passing a string to the classifier and returning the probability that a string is spam

 The output of this function is a dataframe where each row is a document, the first column is the ham/spam label, and the remaining several thousand columns are the TF-IDF values for each term.
 We use this dataframe to then train a random forest classifier.
 We set this classifier to `self.model`, as well as save its accuracy and most informative features for easier retrieval later.